CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Corpus Creation and Structure

-\item \textbf{Level-2 refinement} — If a paragraph is labeled as \emph{W} at Level-1, Annotators will specify the exact color using one of the following codes: \emph{B}, \emph{C}, \emph{G}, or \emph{Y}.
-The paragraph is labeled as \emph{B} when it demonstrates authorization, \emph{C} when it encourages flexible means to implement, \emph{G} when the directive is ambiguous and open to interpretation, and \emph{Y} when it demands immediate action with a sense of urgency or coercion.
-If directives cannot be classified into any of the four specified colors, the paragraph will be labeled as \emph{U} to indicate uncertainty.
+\item \textbf{Level-2 refinement} — If a paragraph is labeled as \emph{W (Affirmative)} at Level-1, Annotators will specify the exact color using one of the following codes: \emph{B (Authorizing)}, \emph{C (Flexible)}, \emph{G (Ambiguous)}, or \emph{Y (Pressuring)}.
+The paragraph is labeled as \emph{B (Authorizing)} when it demonstrates authorization, \emph{C (Flexible)} when it encourages flexible means to implement, \emph{G (Ambiguous)} when the directive is ambiguous and open to interpretation, and \emph{Y (Pressuring)} when it demands immediate action with a sense of urgency or coercion.
+If directives cannot be classified into any of the four specified colors, the paragraph will be labeled as \emph{U (Unsure)} to indicate uncertainty.